ruslanlap/repotransfer/README.md

-Here is an enhanced README with more visual polish:

 <div align="center">

-# 🚀💫 Git New Repo - Fast Repository Cloner and Pusher 📥➕⏬⏫📤
+# 🚀 Git New Repo - Fast Repository Cloner and Pusher 📥📤

 **Clone any Git repo and automatically push it to a new destination!**